fbpx

 It’s not a tough question to answer, but the answers vary tremendously.
 They change with the seasons: the birds at different stages of their lives, the colours of the leaves, the heather moorlands.
 They change with the weather: will rain allow us to see beautiful waterfalls, will the sunshine dry sections of trail allowing a less trodden route?
 They change even with the people you’re walking with: what are their interests, where does their curiosity lie, where is their attention drawn?

 The question really helped me think about why I love guiding this route so much and why it’s such a great part of the world to share with people.
 Perhaps, the answer came to me in the same way that the idea of the walk came to Alfred Wainwright when he first conceived the idea in 1973.
-If you want to know more about that, come on the trip!
+If you want to know more about that, come on our North England guided walking tour!

 So, what is my answer to the question?
 Well, there are three parts, actually, three PARKS to it—all of which are journeyed through on this trip.
 Each having its own unique character, histories, geologies, peculiarities—be they the food, drink, sheep, walls, language, or something else that you’ll spot!